Ciante Evans

-Ciante Evans (born October 14, 1992) is an American professional football defensive back for the Montreal Alouettes of the Canadian Football League (CFL).
+Ciante Evans (born October 14, 1992) is an American professional football defensive back.
+He most recently played for the Montreal Alouettes of the Canadian Football League (CFL).
 He previously played for the Calgary Stampeders, Montreal Alouettes, Hamilton Tiger-Cats, and BC Lions.

 College career

 Evans played college football for the Nebraska Cornhuskers.

 Professional career

-After going undrafted in the 2014 NFL draft Evans attended the Chicago Bears’ rookie mini-camp in 2014, but wasn’t offered a contract.
+After going undrafted in the 2014 NFL draft Evans attended the Chicago Bears’ rookie mini-camp in 2014, but wasn't offered a contract.

 Calgary Stampeders

 Evans signed with the Calgary Stampeders of the Canadian Football League (CFL) in time for the 2015 season.
 He only appeared in three games during his rookie season.
 Evans established himself as a starter in 2016 and continued to start for the Stampeders through to the 2018 season which culminated in his first Grey Cup championship.
 In the 106th Grey Cup game, he had one interception in the victory over the Ottawa Redblacks.
 He became a free agent on February 12, 2019.